NellielProject/Nelliel/README.md

 # Nelliel Imageboard
 ## About
 A relatively lightweight, expandable Futallaby-style imageboard.
-Nelliel was originally a modified version of [Futallaby](https://www.1chan.net/futallaby/) made to host Nigrachan.
-It has since been fully rewritten and expanded.
-It is meant to provide a solid core that is readily expandable for users with additional needs.
+Originally based on the [Futallaby](https://www.1chan.net/futallaby/) imageboard software.

-**At present Nelliel is in a beta stage of development.
-Use with caution.
-It is still incomplete and has bugs.**
+**WARNING: At present Nelliel is in a pre-release beta stage of development.
+It is still incomplete and undergoing breaking changes.
+Try it out if you want but don't rely on it for long-term use yet!**
-**NOTE: Currently a lot of breaking changes**

 ## Minimum Requirements
 These are only the bare minimum requirements for Nelliel to function.
 Even if an earlier version somehow works, you will not receive any support. **It is strongly recommended to use the latest software versions available.**